wimdetroyer/GildedRose-Refactoring-Kata/README.md

  - avoids checking type on a hard coded string
  - fixes the value to 80 for the legendary items

+Technical comments:

 I'm aware a lot of the code refactored here will just dissapear in later steps, but to really drive home the incremental approach i'll do it anyway.

+### Step 2.2 - Handling each item in a seperate method

+Rationale:
+ - reduce cognitive complexity
+ - better naming
+ - helpful for step 2.3

+### Step 2.3 - moving the check on legendary item to the beginning as a guard statement/clause.

+Rationale:
+ - See: https://refactoring.com/catalog/replaceNestedConditionalWithGuardClauses.html (cfr Martin Fowler)